Doctors

 Jennifer Paul

-Hello, I am Jennifer.
-I am from the Alexander First Nation and a mother of two.
-I’ve worked in the human service and healthcare field for over 20 years.
+Tansi, Washte’, Oki: I am Jennifer and from the Treaty 6 Territory, I’ve worked in the human services and healthcare field for over 20 years.
 I am working with AIVCC as a Patient Navigator.
 I look forward to working with everyone!

 Jennifer Paul